EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 #> Document-feature matrix of: 117,214 documents, 46,099 features (99.9% sparse).
 ```

 Notice that in either case, our final data structure is incredibly sparse and of high dimensionality with a huge number of features.
-Some modeling algorithms and the libraries which implement them can take advantage of the memory characteristics of sparse matrices for better performance; an example of this is regularized regression implemented in **glmnet**.
+Some modeling algorithms and the libraries which implement them can take advantage of the memory characteristics of sparse matrices for better performance; an example of this is regularized regression implemented in **glmnet** [@R-glmnet].
 Some modeling algorithms, including tree-based algorithms, do not perform better with sparse input, and then some libraries are not built to take advantage of sparse data structures, even if it would improve performance for those algorithms.
 We have some computational tools to take advantage of sparsity, but they don't always solve all the problems that come along with big text data sets.

 As the size of a corpus increases in terms of words or other tokens, both the sparsity and RAM required to hold the corpus in memory increase.
 Figure \@ref(fig:sparsityram) shows how this works out; as the corpus grows, there are more words used just a few times included in the corpus.
 The sparsity increases and approaches 100%, but even more notably, the memory required to store the corpus increases with the square of the number of tokens.